kobotoolbox/kobo-docker/README.md

     For a specific container use e.g. `docker-compose -f docker-compose.backend.master.yml [-f docker-compose.backend.master.override.yml] logs -f redis_main`.

-    `override` YML files are optionals but strongly recommended.
-    If you are using `kobo-install`, it will create those files for you.

     The documentation for Docker can be found at https://docs.docker.com.

 - ### Django debugging